Choice Microfinance Bank: Location

 The headquarters and main office of CMBKL are located at Siron Place, along Magadi Road, in Ongata Rongai, approximately 21 km, by road, south-west of the city of Nairobi, Kenya's capital city.
 The geographical coordinates of the headquarters of the microfinance bank are: 01°23'51.6"S, 36°45'28.0"E (Latitude:-1.397667; Longitude:36.757778).

 Overview

 CMBKL is a private financial services provider in Kenya.
 It was awarded a microfinance banking license by the Central Bank of Kenya, on 13 May 2015.
 The institution was licensed as a community-microfinance bank, authorized to provide services in Kajiado North Constituency in Kajiado County.
 As of June 2017, the institution was in the process of raising fresh capital, in order to qualify for a national licence that authorizes the company to conduct business in all the counties of the country.
-A regional microfinance company requires KSh20 million (US$200,000) in capital to obtain a licence, while a national microfince bank requires a minimum capital investment of KSh60 (US$600,000).
+A regional microfinance company requires KSh20 million (US$200,000) in capital to obtain a licence, while a national microfinance bank requires a minimum capital investment of KSh60 (US$600,000).
 In May 2017, the institution announced its intention to introduce internet banking and mobile banking services.